-COURSE DESCRIPTION: This course provides students with a greater awareness and knowledge of concepts, methods, statistical procedures and dissemination standards that are commonly associated with a broad range of social statistics.
+COURSE DESCRIPTION: This course provides learners with a greater awareness and knowledge of concepts, methods, statistical procedures and dissemination standards that are commonly associated with a broad range of social statistics.
 Insofar as such statistics are required to describe and explain social phenomena, the course also addresses epistemological issues that shape one's understanding of the social universe from different standpoints.
-In treating with methods, the course addresses issues akin to data collection, measurement and data quality assurance and standards.
+In treating with methods, the course addresses issues akin to data collection, measurement and data quality assurance and standards in social domains such as education and literacy, living standards measurement, household expenditure, labour force characteristics, public order and public safety, health and well-being, gender, housing and settlement, disaster mitigation and management, ICTs, and the environment.

-COURSE TITLE: SURVEY SAMPLING - DESIGN AND
+COURSE TITLE: SURVEY SAMPLING - DESIGN AND ESTIMATION